Do you ever take the time to sit back and really appreciate what you love most in the world?

 Ivy-Joan is about being different; it’s a place to find products that you'll fall in love with, products with personality – be that fashion, homewares or gifts – the only criteria is that it’s an item you'll love!

-At Ivy Joan we specialise in pre-loved items, these objects are the things that transform a house into a home.
+At Ivy Joan we specialise in antique & vintage items, these objects are the things that transform a house into a home.
 We understand how hard it can be to find one off items so we do all the legwork – so you don't need to!
 With a varied background in upcycling, design and retail the combination makes sure you, the customer, gets something really special....
 Finding gems is tricky and it makes far too many people go mainstream.
 Ivy-Joan can put a stop to that!

 As well as superb products we also promise a real service experience.
 With a business named after our nannies, we are serious about old fashion retailing – just because there is a WWW.
 In front of our name doesn’t mean we can't keep those old fashioned values....